SteelCompendium/data-rules-md-dse/Abilities/Null/3rd-Level Features/Synapse Field.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.3rd-level-feature:synapse-field-7-discipline
   scdc:
-    - 1.1.1:13.2.6.6:02
+    - 1.1.1:11.2.6.6:02
   source: mcdm.heroes.v1
   target: Self
   type: feature/ability/null/3rd-level-feature
 effects:
+  - name: Effect
-  - effect: Until the end of the encounter, the size of your Null Field ability increases by 1.
+    effect: Until the end of the encounter, the size of your Null Field ability increases by 1.
 While the area of that ability is enlarged this way, whenever an enemy in the area takes rolled damage, they take extra psychic damage equal to twice your Intuition score.
-    name: Effect
 ```